Architecture Overview

 Understanding how data flows through LogFlux helps in optimizing your logging strategy:

-1. Log Generation: Your application generates log entries
+1. Log Generation: Your applications and infrastructure generate log entries

-2. Collection: The Collector captures logs using your chosen method
+2. Collection: The LogFlux Agent captures logs using plugins or SDKs

-6. Analysis: Use Inspector tools to search and analyze your logs
+8. Analysis: Use Client tools to search, filter, and analyze your decrypted logs

 Security Architecture